jonathanraes/get-medium/README.md

 No API key: https://api.rss2json.com/v1/api.json?rss_url=https%3A%2F%2Fmedium.brianemory.com%2Ffeed

 ## How it works
 Calling `GetMedium.Truncated.blog_posts(url)`, where `url` is the URL to the API call you got from RSS2JSON, `HTTPoison` and `Poison` are used to fetch and parse the JSON.
 This returns a list of your posts.
+Calling `GetMedium.Full.blog_posts(url)` works the same way while returning the full content of your blog posts.

 ## Examples
 A simple example of how it works.
 I am using my publications's RSS feed, I have registered with RSS2Json so I can use my API key to return only the last three of my blog posts.